ndphillips/yarrr/README.md

 # yarrr
 YaRrr Package

 The `yarrr` package contains a mixture of data, functions and tutorials supporting the e-book YaRrr!
 The Pirate's Guide to R (www.thepiratesguidetor.com).

+To install the package from github, run the following code

+`install("devtools") # Install the devtools package to get the install_github function` `install_github("ndphillips/yarrr", build_vignette = T) # Install the yarrr package`
+`library("yarrr")` # Load the package

 Here are the most important parts of the package:

 ## pirateplot()

 ![Pirateplot Example](http://nathanieldphillips.com/wp-content/uploads/2016/08/ppExample.png)